outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - 'an invalidation request error is structurally adjacent to a negative-positive connection structure request error, bc the negative-positive request occurs with a prior powerful invalidation request directed at the powerless requester'
           - example: 'weak person trying to destroy a powerful person indicates lack of ability to become powerful, so the weak person requests help to connect their current negative state with the positive state bc they cant build the structure connecting those states'
           - 'an invalidation request error can be solved with a negative-positive connection structure'
+        - 'negativity errors are a useful mechanism to allocate extra resources to find new error types & correct them'
+          - 'extra resources are lower-cost with a positive-negative connection structure (like a function to convert between negative/positive perspectives)'
         - 'all structures have an intent, and potential for error'
         - 'errors are a type of structure, having cause'
           - 'error outputs sometimes include measurable information'